degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-music.md

 - in the subset “Courses with a BTS-B or BTS-T”, there must be at least one course taken with the “BTS-T” general education attribute

 #### Studies in Human Behavior and Society
-For this requirement, you must have at least one course taken with the “HBS” general education attribute.
+For this requirement, you must take at least one course with the “HBS” general education attribute.

 ### Integrative
 For this section, you must complete the “Ethical Issues and Normative Perspectives” requirement.

 #### Ethical Issues and Normative Perspectives
-For this requirement, you must have at least one course taken with the “EIN” general education attribute.
+For this requirement, you must take at least one course with the “EIN” general education attribute.